djorem/metrics/doc/monitoring/api_reference.rst

     :param string   help: Help description.
     :param table objectives: Quantiles to observe in the form ``{quantile = error, ... }``.
                           For example: ``{[0.5]=0.01, [0.9]=0.01, [0.99]=0.01}``
+    :param number max_age: Lifetime of bucket in sliding window, in seconds
+    :param number age_buckets: Configures how many buckets summary has in sliding window

     :return: Summary object